asvyazhin/CSS-guideline/README.md

 All variables must be in a separate file (vars.scss)

-To better support the CSS, variables must be defined for common properties, such as: font-size, font-family, line-height, color, background-color, min-width and max-width for @media
+To better support the CSS, variables must be defined for common properties, such as: font-size, font-family, line-height, color, background-color, min-width and max-width for @media.
+For example:

 ```scss
 $font-size-s: 1.2em;